PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README_en.md

 - All USB ports
 - NVME SSD
 - Metal acceleration
-- Brightness and volume shortcut keys
+- Brightness/volume shortcut keys and Keyboard backlight control
   - To use [ROG-HID](https://github.com/black-dragon74/ROG-HID) control, you need to disable SIP (System Integrity Protection) for this software
 - S3 Sleep
   - Wake up using the keyboard or power button